 In 2013, I attended the XII National Congress of Linguistics of the Mexican Association of Applied Linguistics (AMLA), at the Autonomous University of Querétaro (UAQ), in Querétaro, México.

-Since 2007, I have been independent and I work as a tutor / teacher of Spanish and recently I moved to Querétaro, México.
+Since 2007, I have been independent and I work as a tutor / teacher of Spanish and I recently moved to Cancún, México.

 I teach all levels from absolute beginners to advanced communicators.
 I also teach Latin American Literature.

-If you can’t come to Querétaro, or you´d rather not leave home, but you´d like to learn or improve your Spanish, not to worry.
-Thanks to the magic of technology, I also teach Spanish classes on Skype.
+If you can’t come to Cancún, or you´d rather not leave home, but you´d like to learn or improve your Spanish, don’t worry.
+Thanks to technology, I also teach Spanish classes on Skype.
 All you need is a good internet connection and a Skype account and we can start as soon as I can fit you into my schedule.

 Meanwhile, saludos from México.
 I look forward to hearing from you soon.